Kord-Extensions/ext-common/README.md

 # Provided Extensions

-* `EmojiExtension` via `bot.extEmoji()`, which exists to keep track of the custom emoji that other extensions may need.
+* `EmojiExtension`, which exists to keep track of the custom emoji that other extensions may need.
   Be sure to add this extension to your bot if you have any other extensions that need it!

 # Getting Started